egoldstein13/android-simple-yelp/README.md

 ## *Esther Goldstein*

-**Yelp Clone** displays a list of maps, each of which show user-defined markers with a title, description, and location.
-The user can also create a new map.
+**Yelp clone** displays a list of search results from the Yelp API and displays the results in a scrollable list.

 Time spent: **5** hours spent in total